Edge differentially private estimation in the $\beta$-model via jittering and method of moments: Introduction.

+The dichotomy of `dense' versus `sparse' networks is an important one in network science, as sparsity of edges is a property encountered widely in practice with real-world networks.
+In recent years, theoretical properties of sparse $\beta$-models have been successfully considered, extending the original developments for dense $\beta$-models (such as cited above).
+See, for example, \cite{Mukherjeeetal_2018}, \cite{ChenKatoLeng_2021}, \cite{SteinLeng_2021}, and~\cite{Zhangetal_2021}, which in turn build on earlier work of~\cite{Rinaldoetal_2013}. \cite{FanZhangYan_2020} have addressed estimation in an edge-weighted version of the sparse $\beta$-model (as well as in the dense case) under the differential privacy mechanism of~\cite{KarwaSlavkovic_2016}.
+Here in this paper we conduct the majority of our development in the dense case, after which we then extend our results to the sparse case.

 The rest of the paper is organized as follows.
 Section \ref{se2} introduces the concept of edge $\pi$-differential privacy for networks, and the data release mechanism by jittering \citep{KarwaKrivitskySlavkovic_2017}.
-Section \ref{sec4} addresses inference for the $\beta$-model based on edge differentially private data, introducing the method of moments estimator and characterizing its asymptotic behavior.
-Section \ref{sec44} develops the bootstrap adaptive inference that makes inference feasible in practice (i.e., despite the phase transition), and presents the accompanying results on simultaneous inference.
+Section \ref{sec4} addresses inference for the $\beta$-model based on edge differentially private data, introducing the method-of-moments estimator and characterizing its asymptotic behavior.
+Section \ref{sec44} develops the adaptive bootstrap inference that makes inference feasible in practice (i.e., despite the phase transition), and presents the accompanying results on simultaneous inference.
 Some numerical results are reported in Section \ref{sec6}.
-We relegate all the technical proofs to the Appendix.
+Section \ref{sec:sparsemodel} illustrates how to extend the proposed moment-based method and the associated theory to sparse $\beta$-models.
+We relegate all the technical proofs to the supplementary material.